Excodibur/ioBroker.tahoma/README.md

 ## Changelog

+### 0.2.6

+-   Added queue for device commands not already covered by update to 0.2.1

 ### 0.2.5

--   added README for states
+-   Added README for states

 ### 0.2.4